Badatos/neverwinterguide_FR/03 - Locations of Neverwinter.md

 The Moonstone Mask was built by Ophala Cheldarstorn, a mage and member of the Many-Starred Cloak.
 Ophala is also the creator of the magical masks and amulets worn by the staff.
 Before the Mask was sent floating above Padhiver, it was rumored to feature secret entrances where special guests could enter and depart unnoticed.
 It was also rumored to have basements that connected to tunnels of dwarven-held areas of the Underdark.

 In the mid-1400s DR, the inn drifted into the Sea of Swords after the eruption of Mount Hotenow snapped the inn's rope tethers.
 The ropes tethering the inn were eventually replaced by large, sturdy chains, but only after the inn went drifting over the Sea of Swords for months.
 Even after the Mask was finally returned to Padhiver, it ultimately attracted too few guests, became insolvent, and shuttered for a few decades.
-After *Lord Dagult Neverember* started his "New Padhiver" movement to begin rebuilding Padhiver, Liset Cheldar was able to not only convince *Neverember* that she was the rightful heir of the Moonstone Mask, but also able to have him help fund the restoration of the inn to much of its former glory under Ophala Cheldarstorn.
-In repayment the inn served to often house *Neverember* and many of his mercenaries and officers throughout the 1470s and 1480s DR.
+After *Lord Dagult Longuebraise* started his "New Padhiver" movement to begin rebuilding Padhiver, Liset Cheldar was able to not only convince *Longuebraise* that she was the rightful heir of the Moonstone Mask, but also able to have him help fund the restoration of the inn to much of its former glory under Ophala Cheldarstorn.
+In repayment the inn served to often house *Longuebraise* and many of his mercenaries and officers throughout the 1470s and 1480s DR.

 |![Book](book.svg)**En savoir plus**|
 |---|